Sondre Tronstad

-Sondre Bjorvand Tronstad (born 26 August 1995) is a Norwegian professional footballer who plays for side Blackburn Rovers as a midfielder.
+Sondre Bjorvand Tronstad (born 26 August 1995) is a Norwegian professional footballer who plays for Eliteserien side Brann as a midfielder.
 He previously played for Start and Haugesund in Norway and for Dutch club SBV Vitesse.
 Tronstad has represented his country both at youth and senior level.

 Club career

 Early career

 Tronstad played for Tveit IL before he joined Start.
 In November 2009, he was on a trial with Manchester United together with his countrymen Herman Stengel and Mats Møller Dæhli.

 IK Start

 Tronstad made his first-team debut for Start in the First Division in 2012, and made his debut in Tippeligaen the following season.
 He has been compared to the former Start-player and Norway international, Fredrik Strømstad.

 Huddersfield Town

 On 21 January 2014, Sondre joined Huddersfield Town on a 2 1/2-year deal.

 FK Haugesund

 On 14 January 2016, after leaving Huddersfield, Tronstad signed for a Norwegian side FK Haugesund on a 3-year deal.